Knesset Menorah: Chassidic movement opposite the Golden age of Jewish culture in Spain

 The Golden age of Jewish culture in Spain is a term for the spiritual and cultural blooming of the Spanish Jews, from the 9th to the 13th century when Spain attracted Jewish immigrates.
 The Jewish community prospered blooming cultural and economically, and grew philosophers, poets, and important Jewish intellectuals.
 The Golden age of Jewish culture in Spain is represented in the Menorah relief by Maimonides holding his book "Mishneh Torah" and Aristotle's philosophy book.
 Next to Aristotle's book is an owl, symbolizing the " truth in the mind", while next to the "Mishneh Torah" stands a dove symbolizing the " truth of faith ".
 Both these two truths are the basis of the philosophy of Maimonides.
 Maimonides visual representation is based on a famous portrait of Maimonides.
-Alongside Maimondies is Rabbi Judah Halevi, one of the greatest Jewish poets in Spain, singing and playing the harp.
+Alongside Maimonides is Rabbi Judah Halevi, one of the greatest Jewish poets in Spain, singing and playing the harp.

 The chassidic movement and the Golden Age of Jewish culture in Spain represent different ways of worshiping God, both geographic distribution centers of Jewish culture in their time.